What is Robots.txt

 User-agent: * Disallow: /videos/ Allow: /videos/seo-services/

-Instead, write all the directive in seperate line as follows,
+Instead, write all the directive in separate line as follows:

 User-agent: *